dhonaobina/Project1_2022/README.md

 ## User Stories

+* As the owner, I want to showcase my potential as a newbie in the developer world.
 * As a visitor, I want to know what is the website for and that I know immediately who owns it and why it was created.
 * As a recruiter, I want to see clean and novice responsive website.
 Everything is placed accordingly and easy to navigate information required for a personal portfolio.
 Especially the skills that can be offered and contact details when I am ready to hire the personal that owns the portfolio.
 * As a non-IT background vistor, I want to see simple and easy to understand and ensuring that it was a pleased to visit a personal portfolio.